srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 }
 ```

-In this example direct dispatch can't be used when `draw()` is called.
+In this example, direct dispatch can't be used when `draw()` is called.
 The compiler doesn't know in advance which of the three `draw()` implementations to point to because `shape` may be of different type in each iteration.
 So we need to use one of the other two dispatch types.

 With a **table dispatch**, there is a lookup table of method pointers for each class in the class hierarchy - `Shape`, `Line` and `Circle`.
 Each table contains pointers for all methods in that class, including those that a class inherits from the parent classes.
 At the point of a method call, the program goes to the lookup table for the given class and finds the method pointer in it.
 That happens in run time.